-The 10-story Bob Hope Patriotic Hall is an iconic part of the downtown Los Angeles skyline and serves as the home of the Los Angeles County Department of Military and Veterans Affairs, providing space for a variety of veterans services organizations and hosting events for veterans and the community.
+The 10-story building known as Bob Hope Patriotic Hall (BHPH) is an iconic part of the downtown Los Angeles skyline, serving as the home of the County of Los Angeles Department of Military and Veterans Affairs (MVA) and many veteran service partners.

 The County Department of Military and Veterans Affairs began as “The Department of Patriotic Hall” in 1916 by the members of the Grand Army of the Republic (civil war veteran’s organization), Spanish War Veterans, and others.

 They first occupied a remodeled two story church named “Hall of Victory.”
 After World War I many veterans’ organizations were formed, such as: the America Legion, the Disabled American Veterans, the Veterans of Foreign Wars, and others.

 Mr. W. H. Daubenspeck donated the land at 1816 S. Figueroa Street, Los Angeles, CA 90015.
 The building was dedicated as Patriotic Hall by the Los Angeles County Board of Supervisors in 1925, and was originally built to serve veterans of Indian Wars, the Spanish-American War, World War I and to support the Grand Army of the Republic.

 In November, 1959, the County of Los Angeles, Board of Supervisors, changed the Department’s name from the Department of Patriotic Hall, to its current name County of Los Angeles County Department of Military and Veterans Affairs.
 On November 12, 2004, the building was renamed “Bob Hope Patriotic Hall” in honor of Bob Hope, an honorary veteran of the United States Armed Forces.